nxtfsm/demo_helloJestTDD/tutorials/tutorial.md

 ```

-...but this would also pass the test:
+...and sure, figuring out a pattern and automating that does take some thought.
+But this would also pass the test:

 ```